aeternity/protocol/channels/VSC.md

   applied on top of the `poi`
 * `round`: SC's next round

-Note that this allows force progressing of both contracts in VSC and force progressing a VSC inside a VSC.
+Note that this allows force-progressing of both contracts in VSC and force progressing a VSC inside a VSC.

-From now on we will use force progress in the context of VSC meaning a Virtual State Channel Force progress transaction - `channel_vsc_force_progress`.
+From now on we will use force progress in the context of VSC meaning a Virtual State Channel Force Progress transaction - `channel_vsc_force_progress`.

 ##### Example

 Alice wants to close her Virtual State Channel with Bob, but Bob refuses.
 Alice produces a solo update in her on-chain State Channel with Ingrid initiating a solo-closing sequence of the Virtual State Channel.
-If Ingrid refuses this, Alice can force it on-chain using `channel_vsc_force_progress.
+If Ingrid refuses this, Alice can force it on-chain using `channel_vsc_force_progress`.

 Ingrid takes this update provided by Alice and applies it to her on-chain State Channel with Bob.
 If Bob refuses, this can be force-progressed as well.